blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 - `--pulse-interval` This is the interval (in seconds) between each marketmaker iteration.
 Each iteration it examines state, cancels orders and places orders - the ‘pulse interval’ is the number of seconds to wait between these iterations.

 - `--order-type` The order type to use.
-POSTONLY is a common choice for a marketmaker, although LIMIT is sometimes helpful.
+POST_ONLY is a common choice for a marketmaker, although LIMIT is sometimes helpful.
 Options are:
     - POST_ONLY
     - LIMIT
     - IOC